lawrie/blackicemxbook/Programming_the_Built-in_Hardware/Programming_the_Built-in_Hardware.md

 There is an [article on this][] at fpga4fun.com.

-To see the problem, lets implement a simple button press module and use 3 leds as a counter:
+To see the problem, lets implement a simple button press module and use 3 LEDs as a counter:

 Make a directory called bounce and add: